This article applies to England, Wales and Scotland.

 | Q2 2025/26 (Jul–Sep 2025) | 9,131 | 20,151 | 2.2 |

-That Q2 2025/26 figure of 9,131 single claims represents a 57% increase compared to Q2 2024/25, when 5,806 claims were filed.
+That Q3 2025/26 figure of 10,424 single claims represents a 61% increase compared to Q3 2024/25, when 6,472 claims were filed.
+Growth has been unbroken across all six quarters.

 Each claim typically contains more than one complaint.
-The average across all five quarters is 2.2 jurisdictional complaints per claim.
+The average across all six quarters is 2.2 jurisdictional complaints per claim.
 Most claimants raise multiple legal issues: unfair dismissal alongside unpaid wages, or discrimination combined with a breach of contract.

 What are the most common claim types?

-| Claim type | Q2 2025/26 complaints | Share of claims | Year-on-year change |
+| Claim type | Q3 2025/26 complaints | Share of claims | Year-on-year change |

 |---|---|---|---|